Sneak preview

 What you need to do

-Make sure tha your app creates and updates orders with prices that are multiples of the tick size for the market you are trading on.
+Make sure that your app creates and updates orders with prices that are multiples of the tick size for the market you are trading on.
+To prepare for this change, use this document to get the tick size values on the day of release.